xapi-project/xen-api/doc/design/README.md

   assigned to VMs
 - [GRE tunnelling](tunnelling.md): describes the API used to set up GRE tunnels for guest network traffic
+- [NIC offload](pif-properties.md): describes the API used to configure network offload, including GRO
 - [XenAPI evolution](XenAPI-evolution.md): the XenAPI lifecycle i.e. how the XenAPI evolves over time
 - [memory accounting](memory-accounting.md): explains how the host memory